Managing Your RA

 • Allergic reactions.
 Allergic reactions can happen to people who use ORENCIA.
 Call your healthcare provider or get emergency medical help right away if you have any symptoms of an allergic reaction, which may include hives; swollen face, eyelids, lips, or tongue; or trouble breathing.

 • Hepatitis B infection.
 If you are a carrier of the hepatitis B virus (a virus that affects the liver), the virus can become active while you use ORENCIA.
-Your healthcare provider may do a blood test before you start or while using ORENCIA.
+Your healthcare provider may do a blood test before you start treatment with ORENCIA.

 • Vaccinations.
 You should not receive ORENCIA with certain types of vaccines.
 ORENCIA may cause some vaccinations to be less effective.

-• Respiratory problems in patients with COPD.
+• Respiratory problems in people with COPD.
 You may get certain respiratory problems more often if you receive ORENCIA and have COPD, including: worsened COPD, cough, or trouble breathing.

-Please read the Patient Information and Full Prescribing information found on ORENCIA.com
+Please read the Patient Information in the Full Prescribing Information.

 3 steps towards managing